 When chronic knee pain stops you from walking or enjoying your favorite activities, it may be time for a total knee replacement.
 If you face that decision, it helps to know that more than 90% of knee replacements continue to work well for at least 15 years.
-The physicians at Wellington Orthopaedic & Sports Medicine, with four locations in Cincinnati as well as offices in Oxford, Sardinia, and West Chester, Ohio, have the expertise you can rely on for optimal results.
+The physicians at OrthoCincy Wellington Orthopaedics and Sports Medicine, with four locations in Cincinnati, a location in West Chester, Ohio, and an office in Highland Heights, Kentucky, have the expertise you can rely on for optimal results.
 To learn more, call the office that’s most convenient for you or use online booking to schedule a consultation today.

 Osteoarthritis is the most common reason men and women need a total knee replacement.
 However, many problems that lead to joint deterioration, such as trauma, rheumatoid arthritis, and other diseases may ultimately require knee replacement surgery.